tattahs/scribd-dl/README.md

 - https://www.everand.com/podcast/**
 - https://www.everand.com/listen/podcast/**

+Luperina Changes on this fork:

-- Now supports pt.scribd
+Now supports pt.scribd
-- Added some controls and fixed some bugs like default stuck at 99% and blank pages at the end, or cookie banners on pages.
+Added some controls and fixed some bugs like default stuck at 99% and blank pages at the end, or cookie banners on pages.
-- Notice that my changes were intended to use with another client overriding info, so might not be the best for single use.
+Notice that my changes were intended to use with another client overriding info, so might not be the best for single use.

 Examples of new controls
-npm start -- "https://www.scribd.com/document/something" /i --pages=2-5 --imgfmt=jpg
+- npm start "https://www.scribd.com/document/something" /i --pages=2-5 --imgfmt=jpg
-npm start "https://www.scribd.com/document/something" /i --pages=1-3;7;10-12 --imgfmt=png --scale=2 --jpgq=90
+- npm start "https://www.scribd.com/document/something" --pages=1-3;7;10-12 --imgfmt=png --scale=2 --jpgq=90
-node run.js "https://www.scribd.com/document/something" /i --pages=1-3;7;10-12 --imgfmt=png --scale=2 --jpgq=90
+- npm start "https://www.scribd.com/document/something" /i --pages=1-3;7;10-12 --imgfmt=png --scale=2 --jpgq=90
-npm start -- "https://www.scribd.com/document/something" --pages=10-15 --output="D:\Ebooks" --filename=title
+- npm start "https://www.scribd.com/document/something" --pages=10-15 --output="D:\Ebooks" --filename=title

-get single page, intervals, change scale, change image mode to png or jpg, change jpg quality, change output, change filename
+You can get single page, intervals, change scale, change image mode to png or jpg, change jpg quality, change output, change filename

 ## License ##
 This project is licensed under the [MIT License](LICENSE.md)